yesenin-flower/yesenin-flower.github.io/Research/NLP/RE_Survey.md

 [^4]: Yee Seng Chan and Dan Roth.
 Exploiting syntactico-semantic structures for relation extraction.
 In Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies-Volume 1, pages 551–560.
 Association for Computational Linguistics, 2011.
 [^5]: Nanda Kambhatla.
 Minority vote: at-least-n voting improves recall for extracting relations.
 In Proceedings of the COLING/ACL on Main conference poster sessions, pages 460–466.
 Association for Computational Linguistics,2006.
 [^6]: Raymond J Mooney and Razvan C Bunescu.
 Subsequence kernels for relation extraction.
 In Advances in neural information processing systems, pages 171–178, 2005.
+[^7]: Aron Culotta and Je↵rey Sorensen.
+Dependency tree kernels for relation extraction.
+In Proceedings of the 42nd Annual Meeting on Association for Computational Linguistics, page 423.
+Association for Computational Linguistics, 2004.
+[^8]: Dmitry Zelenko, Chinatsu Aone, and Anthony Richardella.
+Kernel methods for relation extraction.
+The Journal of Machine Learning Research, 3:1083–1106, 2003.
+[^9]:  Razvan C Bunescu and Raymond J Mooney.
+A shortest path dependency kernel for relation extraction.
+In Proceedings of the conference on Human Language Technology and Empirical Methods in Natural Language Processing, pages 724–731.
+Association for Computational Linguistics, 2005.